input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

     version 3.14 or better.
 Be sure that is has either LLVM 15 or an up to date, patched LLVM 14.
-  - nodejs, latest stable version but older should also work and only if you want to run the JS with node.
+  - nodejs, latest stable version but older should also work and only if you want to run the JavaScript with node.

 Most Linux distributions will have the necessary LLVM patches.
 If you're on NixOS, you'll need to use `llvm_git` and hope for the best.
 [This